Zunza5/Ai-homework/README.md

 *Output:* Prints the sequence of states from the initial configuration to the final solution.

-## 📂 File StructureHere is an overview of the main files in the repository:
+## 📂 File Structure
+Here is an overview of the main files in the repository:

 * **`n_queens.py`**: Defines the `n_queens` class.
 Handles the board, placement rules, conflict checking, and grid visualization.
 It is the base used by the other scripts.
 * **`csp.py`**: Implementation of the CSP solver.
 Maps the problem to Z3 integer variables and enforces constraints on rows, columns, and diagonals.